ashutoshmjain/gita/src/mathuraChap11.md

 If we had the link, we would have watched the next episode last night itself - laughed the Friend.

-Hmm - we don't have the next session in virtual yet - said the Angel - and before you figure out next of `Matsya`, you need to check out the story of `Ganga` and `Shantnu`.
-And unfortunately I only know half the story - the skeleton.
+Hmm - we don't have the next episode up yet - said the Angel - and before you figure out next of `Matsya`, you need to check out the story of `Ganga` and `Shantnu`.
+And I only know half the story - the skeleton without context.

 That is such a bummer - complained the Friend.
 There must be a way to get the complete picture - with story as it happened and the context.

 To really understand the context, you will need to see my Mentor - Angel said with an apology in his eyes and smile on his lips - I really didn't know it was so interesting for you guys!
-He obviously underestimated the curiosity a woman mind has for the one who was prophesied to rule the world particularly from the drudge life of `Matsya`.
+He obviously underestimated the curiosity ..

 Can we Zoom in with him ? - asked the Friend.

-Unfortunately no! - he lives off the grid near Lake Tahoe in the Summer.
-It is 30 mins flight though I can schedule you guys if you wanna go see him - said the Angel.
+Unfortunately no! - he lives off the grid in Summer.
+It is 30 mins flight though I can schedule you guys if you wanna go see him at Lake Tahoe - said the Angel.

 I wish I could join you but I am gone for a week - said the Angel - not hiding at all that he hated his work!